JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

 $$ \Delta\phi_{r} = - {1 \over \pi} \int_{r}^{\infty} {d (\Delta\phi_{z}) \over dz} {dz \over \sqrt {z² - r²}} $$

+In this software, the phase map is determined from the application of the PyAbel [[4]](#refence) algorithm on the accumulated phase map.

+PyAbel is a Python package that provides functions for the forward and inverse Abel transforms.
+The inverse Abel transform takes a 2D projection and reconstructs a slice of the cylindrically symmetric 3D distribution and, for that,.

 #### Standard Deviation of Inverse Abel Transform